 I hope that this has helped as you look more into helping your kids (and yourself) learn more about podcasting!

-- Top Tips – Podcasting for Kids
+Top 3 Tips – Podcasting for Kids and with Kids